5 Essential Things to Know About Oka National Park

 2. Oka National Park: Hiking Trails and Wildlife

-Oka National Park, located less than an hour from Montreal, is both historical and ecologically significant.
-It is situated on the north bank of Lake des Deux Montagnes, between both the communities of Oka and Pointe-Calumet, and provides camping, outdoor sports and pastimes, a diverse array of plant and animal life, and much more.
+It is situated on the north bank of Lake des Deux Montagnes, between both the communities of Oka and Pointe-Calumet.
+It provides camping, outdoor sports and pastimes, a diverse array of plant and animal life, and much more.

-Marshes are now acknowledged for their ecological value.
-They provide as habitats for many creatures, providing locations for protection, breeding, and food that are vital for survival.
-Its vegetation not only prevents bank erosion and lessens the impact of spring flooding, but it also aids in water filtering.
-It was predicted in 2001 that 90% of wetlands had vanished in southwest Quebec, making it critical to protect these areas in Parc national d’Oka.
+Its vegetation not only prevents bank erosion and lessens the impact of spring flooding but also aids in water filtering.
+It was predicted in 2001 that 90% of wetlands had vanished in southwest Quebec, making it critical to protect these areas in Parc National d’Oka.

 3. Reaching Oka National Park